-Business Hours -- Most museums are open daily 10:30am to 5:30pm; some, including several of the Smithsonians, stay open later in spring and summer.
-Most banks are open from 9am to 3pm Monday through Thursday, with some staying open until 5pm on Friday and some open for business on Saturday mornings.
-Stores typically open between 9 and 10am and close between 5 and 6pm from Monday to Saturday.
+Business Hours -- Most museums are open daily 10am to 5:30pm; some, including several Smithsonians, stay open later in spring and summer.
+Most banks are open from 9am to 5pm weekdays, with some open Saturdays as well, for abbreviated hours.
+Stores typically open between 9 and 10am and close between 8 and 9pm, Monday to Saturday.

 Customs -- For customs information, consult your nearest U.S. embassy or consulate, or the U.S. Customs website, www.cbp.gov.
 In Washington, D.C., the U.S. Customs and Border Protection agency has an office at 1300 Pennsylvania Ave.
 NW, Washington, D.C.
 20229 (www.cbp.gov; tel 877/227-5511).

 Drinking Laws -- The legal age for purchase and consumption of alcoholic beverages is 21; proof of age is required and often requested at bars, nightclubs, and restaurants, so it’s always a good idea to bring ID when you go out.
 Do not carry open containers of alcohol in your car or any public area that isn’t zoned for alcohol consumption.
 The police can fine you on the spot.
 Don’t even think about driving while intoxicated.
-Liquor stores are closed on Sunday.
-District gourmet grocery stores, mom-and-pop grocery stores, and 7-Eleven convenience stores often sell beer and wine, even on Sunday.
+Grocery stores, convenience stores, and other retailers can sell beer and wine 7 days a week.
+D.C. liquor stores are now open on Sunday.
 Bars and nightclubs serve liquor until 2am Sunday through Thursday and until 3am Friday and Saturday.

 Electricity -- Like Canada, the United States uses 110–120 volts AC (60 cycles), compared to 220–240 volts AC (50 cycles) in most of Europe, Australia, and New Zealand.
 Downward converters that change 220–240 volts to 110–120 volts are difficult to find in the United States, so bring one with you.

-Emergencies -- Call tel 911 for police, fire, and medical emergencies.
+Emergencies -- Call tel.
+911 for police, fire, and medical emergencies.
 This is a toll-free call.
-(No coins are required at public telephones.)
-If you encounter serious problems, contact the Travelers Aid Society International (www.travelersaid.org; tel 202/546-1127), a nationwide, nonprofit, social-service organization geared to helping travelers in difficult straits, from reuniting families separated while traveling to providing food and/or shelter to people stranded without cash to offering emotional counseling.
-Travelers Aid operates help desks at Washington Dulles International Airport (tel 703/572-8297), Ronald Reagan Washington National Airport (tel 703/417-3975), and Union Station (tel 202/371-1937).
-At Baltimore–Washington International Thurgood Marshall Airport, a volunteer agency called Pathfinders (tel 410/859-7826) mans the customer service desks throughout the airport.
+If you encounter serious problems, contact the Travelers Aid Society International (www.travelersaid.org; tel.
+202/546-1127), a nationwide, nonprofit, social-service organization geared to helping travelers in difficult straits, from reuniting families separated while traveling to providing food and/or shelter to people stranded without cash.
+Travelers Aid operates help desks at Washington Dulles International Airport, Ronald Reagan Washington National Airport, and Union Station.
+At Baltimore–Washington International Thurgood Marshall Airport, a volunteer agency called Pathfinders (tel.
+410/859-7826) staffs the customer service desks throughout the airport.

 Insurance -- As a rule, check your health insurance policies to make sure you’re covered should you get sick away from home.
 If you require additional medical insurance, try Travel Assistance International (www.travelassistanceinternational.com; tel 800/821-2828 or 410/987-6233).
 Also consider buying travel insurance that covers costs incurred due to trip cancellation or interruption.
 You can get estimates from various providers through InsureMyTrip.com, or try one of these recommended insurers: Travel Guard International (www.travelguard.com; tel 800/826-4919) or Allianz Travel Insurance (formerly Access America; www.allianztravelinsurance.com; tel 866/884-3556).